KiMiRoTa/Advanced-Windows-Server-Farm-Network/README.md

 ---

 ## Key Configuration
+This part explain each Window Server role configuration briefly.

 ### 1. DHCP Server
 The DHCP server is configured to automatically assign IP addresses to client devices.